lynnfaraday/aresmush.com/tutorials/code/yaml.md

 ## Key Naming

 Underscores and spaces are the only permitted special characters in key names.
 For example: "cookie_forum" and "Viper Pilot" are valid key names.
 Ares uses separate words for things that are displayed to players, and underscores for everything else.

-When values are displayed to or used by the players (like skills, gear or faction names), keys shoud be in "titlecase" - first letter of each word capitalized, remaining letters lowercase.

-> Good:  Viper Pilot
-> Bad:  Viper pilot
->
-> Good: Eco
-> Bad: ECO

-> <i class="fa fa-exclamation-triangle"></i> **Note:** Yes, we know that being forced to use "titlecase" is an annoying limitation sometimes, like when you want to have a skill named SCUBA or a weapon named LMG.
-It's a tradeoff to reduce coding complexity and configuration errors (which both help with overall game stability).

 ## Editing YAML Config